kubenow/helm-charts/kubenow/pachyderm/README.md

 | `credentials`            | Backend credentials   | ""                |

-Based on the storage credentials used, fill in the corresponding parameters in the `values.yaml` file.
+Based on the storage credentials used, fill in the corresponding parameters for your object store:

 With `S3` credentials, these are the configurable parameters: